 Sometime during the second week in June, I received this French mystery in the mail from Ben from a bookstore in Sanibel, Florida.
 Ben had already described the quirky store that he and his mom had planned to visit, primarily because it had mysteries from around the world, but I didn’t know he’d send something in the mail!
 I owe him one.

 He’s one friend that never criticizes my book-wormishness.
 I guess he understands that it is what it is.
 It’s not going to change.

 He also enclosed a note that said he felt like laying off the reading for a while because he had other things on his mind, including a few family matters, and I could relate.
 My brother and mom kept arguing constantly because Micah wanted to play football, and mom wanted his brain to stay intact.
-On top of that, the summer of 2017 was a very low point in American politics, and I won’t even go in to that, but I do read the newspapers online and intend to major in government and make some kind of a difference.
-I texted him a thanks and told him we’d have a party at my house when everyone got home.
+On top of that, the summer of 2017 was a very low point in American politics, and I won’t even go in to that, but I do read the newspapers online and intend to major in English and government and make some kind of a difference as a writer or activist.
+I texted Ben a thanks and told him we’d have a party at my house when everyone got home.
 I was very touched by the gift and began thinking about what I could do to return the favor.